barry-ha/Griduino/README.md

 To work with Griduino's source code, see the [Griduino Programming](./docs/PROGRAMMING.md) document.

-Griduino will have its own website at www.Griduino.com.
-(Not written yet, as of October 2020.)

 # Parts List
 Griduino's main building blocks are:
 1. Arduino Feather M4 Express - https://www.adafruit.com/product/3857